Case studies are an incredibly effective form of marketing that you can use to help promote your product.

 Why should you write a case study?

-In addition to being a good way to gather positive testimonials from existing customers, case studies are good educational resources and can be shared amongst your business or team, and used as a reference for future projects.
+In addition to being a good way to gather positive testimonials from existing customers, business case studies are good educational resources and can be shared amongst your company or team, and used as a reference for future projects.

 How should you write a case study?